 Transport yourself to a French pâtisserie with these delightfully light and fluffy white chocolate and raspberry éclairs.
 Making choux pastry might seem like a challenge, but once you get the hang of the technique, it’s simple.
 These éclairs are filled with a classic pastry cream – yum!

 Give your afternoon tea a tropical twist with these coconut orange tartlets.
 Mini tartlet cases are filled with coconut whipped cream and topped with mandarins to create this brilliant bite-sized dessert.

-If you’re struggling with afternoon tea inspiration, think of all your favorite desserts and shrink them!
-These mini cheesecakes can be easily tweaked for different flavors.
+If you’re struggling with afternoon tea inspiration, think of all your favourite desserts and shrink them!
+These mini cheesecakes can be easily tweaked for different flavours.
 Chocolate, lemon or berry – take your pick!

-This savory twist on a tea time classic is sure to be adored by guests!
+This savoury twist on a tea time classic is sure to be adored by guests!
 Serve these fresh out of the oven smothered with butter – delicious!

 These little egg cups are so versatile!
 Each bite is packed full of delicious cheddar cheese and spinach for full-on flavour.
 As well as being the perfect size for afternoon tea, they’re also great for breakfast, brunch or a tasty snack.

 These bite-sized cheesy mini quiches are guaranteed to impress!
 As well as being great for grown-up guests, these delicious savoury bites will go down a treat with kids too.
 You can experiment with the fillings too – add asparagus or red pepper chunks for a veggie alternative.

 These little pizza puffs wouldn’t look out of place at a football viewing party – but once you’ve popped them out of their tin and onto your cake stand, they’ll be fit for a queen!
 Transform a simple puff pastry base into a mini pizza with a variety of toppings, from pepperoni and jalapeno to ham and pineapple!